Changing firms is a big decision that shouldn’t be taken lightly. This is especially true for successful law firm partners.

 Larger law firms are attracted to certain solo practices or small law firms.
 Of course, they have to fit into the larger firm’s practice mix or strategic plan.
 For example, an international law firm probably is not interested in your plaintiff’s workers’ compensation practice.
 But on the flip side, your business immigration or high-end estate planning practice may be appealing.

 From my experience, solos can often move quicker than a lateral partner.
-After all, the solo calls all of the shots, has access to required information, and can directly communicate with and transition clients.
+After all, the solo calls all of the shots and has access to required information and can directly communicate with and transition clients.
 Delays can happen, though – maybe getting out of a lease is problematic, or steps have to be taken to close the firm.
 That aside, solos should be able to move as quickly as they desire as long as the firm can.

 Hopefully, this gives you all the information you need to think about and start planning your journey to the exact right perfect-fit law firm.
 Don’t put it off any longer.
 There are firms that want you!
 The process begins with a call.
 In the meantime, let us know if you have any questions or concerns.